Peter Thiel: Support for political candidates

 In 2025, Brendan Glavin, director of insights for OpenSecrets, remarked that Thiel's political donations have "an ideological agenda that's not strictly motivated by financial or business concerns [...]
 His views are libertarian generally, and he wants to elect people who are like minded."

 Philanthropy

 Thiel carries out most of his philanthropic activities through the Thiel Foundation.

+He has advocated for billionaires to withdraw from The Giving Pledge, a commitment to donate at least 50% of one's wealth, promoting instead a form of philanthropy focused on businesses and innovation.

 Research

 Artificial intelligence

 In 2006, Thiel provided $100,000 of matching funds to back the Singularity Challenge donation drive of the Singularity Institute for Artificial Intelligence (now known as the Machine Intelligence Research Institute), a nonprofit organization that promotes the development of friendly artificial intelligence.
 He provided half of the $400,000 matching funds for the 2007 donation drive, and as of 2013 the Thiel Foundation had donated over $1 million to the institute.
 Additionally, he has spoken at multiple Singularity Summits.
 At the 2009 Singularity Summit, he said his greatest concern is the technological singularity not arriving soon enough.

 In December 2015, OpenAI, a nonprofit company aimed at the safe development of artificial general intelligence, announced that Thiel was one of its financial backers.